A diffeomorphism invariant family of metric-affine actions for loop cosmologies: Introduction

-In this work, we will assess the question of whether the effective continuum description of the background evolution provided by mLQC-I and mLQC-II can also be derived from a covariant effective action within the $f(\cR)$ class.
-We will show that there exists a common family of metric-affine $f(\cR)$ actions that faithfully describe the background evolution predicted by LQC and mLQC-II, as well as the post-bounce phase of mLQC-I, and which reduce to the one found in \cite{Olmo:2008nf} for a particular choice of parameters.
+In this work, we will assess the question of whether the effective continuum description that provides evolution\footnote{{In this work we will focus only in background evolution, leave the quest for equivalence for the dynamics of perturbations for future work.}} in mLQC-I and mLQC-II when coupled to perfect fluid with $\omega=1$ can also be derived from a covariant effective action within the $f(\cR)$ class coupled to the same fluid.
+We will show that there exists a common family of metric-affine $f(\cR)$ actions that faithfully describe the evolution predicted by LQC and mLQC-II, as well as the post-bounce phase of mLQC-I, and which reduce to the one found in \cite{Olmo:2008nf} for a particular choice of parameters.
 Interestingly, we find that the non-perturvative features of the evolution of the energy density with respect to the curvature are universally captured by a generic logarithmic correction $\ln(\cR/\cR_\mathrm{bounce})$ in the effective Lagrangian.
 Furthermore, once the general form of the family of effective $f(\cR)$ theories is specified, we will be able to write the values of the parameters leading to each of the considered loop cosmologies in terms of fundamental constants of the underlying LQC theory, {concretely the Barbero-Immirzi parameter $\gamma$ and the critical density at which the bounce occurs.
 In standard LQC this bounce density is given by $ \rho_\mathrm{b} = \rhoc= 3/8 \pi G \gamma^2 \Delta$ where $\Delta = 4 \sqrt{3} \pi \gamma \lp^2$ is the minimum area gap in quantum geometry.
 In mLQC-I and mLQC-II the bounce density is related to $\rho_c$ as discussed later.}Let us emphasize that, as explained above, this family of theories does not propagate extra degrees of freedom, is free from ghostly instabilities, and its dynamics can be mapped into GR coupled to a nonlinear matter sector.

 Other attempts to derive the effective dynamics of loop cosmologies already exist in the literature \cite{Ribeiro:2021gds,Miranda:2021oig}.
 However, they relay on an {\it order reduction} method that basically boils down to a perturbative approach designed to ignore the extra dynamical degrees of freedom of the considered theories.
 Such approaches, which somehow try to capture intrinsically nonperturbative phenomena within a perturbative approach, do not guarantee energy conservation (they break the Bianchi identities associated to diffeomorphism invariance), and are not robust under small perturbations, which excite the artificially frozen degrees of freedom.
 On the contrary, metric-affine $f(R)$ theories (and, more generally, RBGs) satisfy by construction the Bianchi identities, have no new dynamical degrees of freedom which may be excited by small perturbations, and generically exhibit nonperturbative effects \cite{Olmo:2022rhf}.